mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/networked/index.md

 - Install `cert-manager` prior to installing Kommander.
 (Konvoy does this as part of its install process).
 - Install Kommander before executing any `kommander` commands.
 Ensure you have the version of the CLI that matches the Kommander version you want to install.

 <p class="message--note"><strong>NOTE:</strong> For an on-prem installation it is important to configure and setup Metal-LB before continuing.
-If you have not done so yet, see this topic for more information: [Load Balancing](/dkp/konvoy/2.1/networking/load-balancing/#on-premises/).</p>
+If you have not done so yet, see this topic for more information: <a href="../../networking/load-balancing/#on-premises">Load Balancing</a>.</p>

 ### Default StorageClass